zhanggq96/Minlateration/README.md

   <img src="https://i.imgur.com/g3DI1Yg.png" width="300" />
 </p>

 However, even with accurate sensors, it is unlikely that three circles would intersect at exactly the same point.
 This means that attempts to tackle this problem analytically will almost always fail.
-Instead, an optimization-based approach is used; it infers a target's location by finding the point which minimizes the squared euclidean distances between this point and all the circle circumferences.
+Instead, an optimization-based approach is used[0]; it infers a target's location by finding the point which minimizes the squared euclidean distances between this point and all the circle circumferences.
 Let **p** denote the target's location, **x**<sub>i</sub> the ith station's location and *r* the radius of the circle.
 Note that **p** and **x** are 2-dimensional vectors.
 The function *L* which calculates the euclidean distance between the target and all *k* circles is then

 ![][sum loss]